MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 #> 97555: MCID3112056754      19881       19933 19881-20096  fail-lower
 ```

-For a sufficiency result of “satisfied,” the entry term must be at least
+We usually filter to retain rows with sufficiency labeled “satisfied,”
-one term later than the lower limit of the data range and the timely
+indicating that the entry term is at least one term later than the lower
-completion term must be no later than the upper limit.
-We filter to
+limit of the data range and the timely completion term is no later than
-retain rows with sufficiency labeled “satisfied.”
+the upper limit.

 ## Records